sf-wdi-gaia/computational-thinking/readme.md

 In this lab, we will practice Computational Thinking by breaking down everyday activities into specific steps.

-> ***Note:*** _This Lab is designed to be done independently._

 ### Why we are doing it

-Computational Thinking (CT) is a problem solving process that includes a number of characteristics and dispositions.
+Computational thinking (CT) is a problem solving process that includes a number of characteristics and dispositions.
 CT is essential to the development of computer applications, but it can also be used to support problem solving across all disciplines, including the humanities, math, and science.
 Students who learn CT across the curriculum can begin to see a relationship between academic subjects, as well as between life inside and outside of the classroom.

 Computational Thinking is what allows you to "Think in Code".